autolog/LIFX_Controller/README.md

 * **Disable Existing plugin**
     Now disable the exsting plugin so that it can't intefere with the installation step (see next section).

+If you aren't using your existing LIFX lamps in any Control Pages or Action Groups, you can just disable the existing LIFX plugin and then delete the LIFX devices prior to following the Installation steps in the next section.

 ### Installation
-Download and install the plugin is normal for Indigo plugins.
+Download and install the plugin as normal for Indigo plugins.

 ### Plugin Configuration